 When it comes to Authentication, it should be flexible, allow the use of standard public and also for various authentication providers.
 Further, the support for anonymous access is also essential for accessing data in many apps.
 For data at rest, you will require the toughest security mechanisms which can help in protecting the confidential data and also keeping it encrypted.

 For data in motion, every communication must be transferred over a secure channel such as SSL or TLS for data read/ write access.
+SSL Certificate plays an important role in keeping data secure at rest and in motion.
 At last, the database must offer granular control over every data set which is accessed and modified by different users.

 Using a Flexible Data Model